 Who doesn’t love the relaxing smells of lavender?
 Growing seeds of this kind ensure something that smells good and something that looks beautiful.
 Lavender is extremely versatile and is used in everything from baking to being pressed into oils to body lotions and sprays.
 Like Mint plants, these fast-growing seeds also take about two weeks to germinate and, in full bloom, are known for their pretty purple flowers.

 Basics Tips for Growing Plants in the Classroom

 - Sanitize your containers first!
 You can easily do this with diluted bleach water to ensure no contaminants that would keep your planting process from being unsuccessful.

 - The process in which you lightly scratch away the outer layer of a seed is called scarification.
 This can help with the germination process of plants.

 - Scarification helps with water absorption!
-Sometimes, certain plants better and sprout better with warm water vs. cold.
+Sometimes, certain plants are better and sprout better with warm water vs. cold.
 Doing some research on water temperature would be beneficial for whatever seed you want to plant.